 Birthmarks and other areas of irregular pigmentation can blemish the skin and be a source of embarrassment.
 Fortunately, advancements in laser and cosmetic technologies provide numerous options for reducing the appearance of birthmarks, port wine stains, and other forms of vascular or pigmented irregularities.
 At Connecticut Skin Institute, we specialize in birthmark removal using non-invasive laser therapies.
 Our non-surgical birthmark removal options are safe, effective, and require little downtime.

 Don’t let birthmarks, port-wine stains, or other forms of irregular pigmentation keep you from loving the skin you’re in.
-Schedule a complimentary consultation with the Connecticut Skin Institute to discover if laser birthmark removal is right for you.
+Schedule a consultation with the Connecticut Skin Institute to discover if laser birthmark removal is right for you.
 Contact the Connecticut Skin Institute online or call (203) 428-4440 today.

 The Advantages of Laser Birthmark Removal

-Diminish birthmarks, port wine stains, and more
+Diminish birthmarks, port wine stains, hemangiomas and more

 Effective on both vascular and pigmented irregularities